-Can an extension be requested after the deadline?
+Can you request an extension after the deadline?

-An extension may be granted only if the failure to act was the result of excusable neglect.
+The court may grant an extension only if you show that your failure to act resulted from excusable neglect.
 Make sure to include that language in the motion!

 Determination of excusable neglect is almost always case and facts-specific.
-The motion should include verification and/or affidavit stating facts as to why a response and/or an extension request was not timely filed.
+Your motion should contain verification or an affidavit that explains why you didn’t file a response or extension request on time.